cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

     ```

 If our microservice are aware of the service name of another microservice, then we can access them directly without needing to expose the service externally, and
-coming back in from the outside.
-But the issue we have now is that we do not know which port our other services are running on.
+come back in from the outside.
+But the issue we have now, is that we do not know which port our other services are running on.
 When each pod is deployed, all
 currently available services are provided to it in the form of environment variables.
 Lets see what is provided to the *cost-service*.

-1. List the environment variables (still within the interactive session).
+1. List the environment variables (still within the interactive session), then exit the interacitve shell.
     ```
     printenv | sort
+    exit
     ```

-If the service was available when the pod was created, you would see a &lt;svcname&gt;_SERVICE_HOST &lt;svcname&gt;_SERVICE_PORT pair of entries.
+If the service was defined before the pod was created, you would have seen a &lt;svcname&gt;_SERVICE_HOST &lt;svcname&gt;_SERVICE_PORT pair of entries.
 This is what is being
 used by our code in the *cost* microservice.

 In our steps above, the *cost* pod was created during the deployment creation, but the service creation for *account* and *provider* was done afterwards.
 This means that the current
-*cost* pod is not directly aware of the 2 new services that were created and we do not see any entries in the environment variables.
+*cost* pod is not directly aware of the 2 new services that were created as we do not see any entries in the environment variables.
+The code in cost/app.js could have made

-1. Lets exit the interactive shell
-    ```
-    exit
-    ```
+a hard reference to http://account-service.default.svc:8080/ and http://provider-service.default.svc:8080/ but that would rely on the service port being defined as 8080 in the expose command.
+The NodeJs code in app.js currently references:

+    'http://' + process.env.ACCOUNT_SERVICE_SERVICE_HOST + ':' + process.env.ACCOUNT_SERVICE_SERVICE_PORT

+The developer and kubernetes administrator should only need to agree upon the service name, and allow the service port to be defined by the administrator.
+The development team
+can listen on any port (eg. 80 or 9876) for their own application and code changes would not be necessary while it is being deployed.
+The account and provider applications also do not need
+to consider whether they are both listening on the same port while processing their requests.

-To get around this, all we need to do is delete the *cost* pod so the new one is provided with the new service information.
+For the code to work, all we need to do is delete the *cost* pod so the new one is provided with the new service information.

 1. Delete the *cost* pod
     ```